 U.S. DRIVE stands for Driving Research and Innovation for Vehicle efficiency and Energy sustainability.
-It is a non-binding and voluntary government-industry partnership focused on advanced automotive and related infrastructure technology research and development (R&D).
+It is a non-binding and voluntary government-industry partnership focused on advanced automotive and related energy infrastructure technology research and development (R&D).
 Specifically, the Partnership is a forum for pre-competitive technical information exchange among partners to discuss R&D needs, develop joint goals and technology roadmaps, and evaluate R&D progress for a broad range of technical areas.
 By providing a framework for frequent and regular interaction among technical experts in a common area of expertise, the Partnership:

 - Accelerates technical progress.
 Peers in the technical community discuss pre-competitive, technology-specific R&D needs and challenges, identify possible solutions, and evaluate progress toward jointly-developed technical goals.

 - Helps avoid duplication of efforts and ensure that publicly-funded research delivers high-value results and overcomes high-risk barriers to technology commercialization.

 Government-industry collaboration on automotive R&D through the Partnership has evolved over time.
 From the Partnership for a New Generation of Vehicles in the 1990s to the FreedomCAR and Fuel Partnership in the 2000s, and to U.S. DRIVE today, the Partnership continues to benefit from diverse perspectives and unequivocal technical expertise.
-These characteristics enable it to remain at the forefront of the changing world of automotive and related infrastructure technology development.
+These characteristics enable it to remain at the forefront of the changing world of automotive and related energy infrastructure technology development.